aces/Loris/docs/API/LorisRESTAPI.md

 Where regex is a regular expression that can be used to validate a PSCID for this project.

 Note that sometimes in Loris configurations "Site" is a part of the PSCID.
-The regex returned by this setting will validate any site.
-A client should do further validation to a PSCID before sending a POST request to ensure that the PSCID is valid for the current site.
+This will be denoted by the string "SITE{1,1}" inside of the regex returned.
+This string should be replaced by the 3 letter site alias before attempting to pass this regex to a regular expression parser or it will result in false negatives.

 ## 2.2 Instrument Forms